Trump and Zelenskyy meet with 2 big issues in focus: security guarantees and land

 Trump said he would speak with Russian president Vladimir Putin over the phone later today after meeting with Zelenskyy, who agreed to the potential trilateral meeting.

-Trump said it was an honor to host Zelesnkyy and said "substantial progress" was being made on efforts to end the war.
+Trump said it was an honor to host Zelenskyy and said "substantial progress" was being made on efforts to end the war.
 "Today's meeting is very important," he said.

 For Zelenskyy, the talks mark his first trip back to the White House since February, when the Ukrainian leader was lectured by Trump and Vice President Vance before abruptly leaving the White House.
 The leaders have met and talked multiple times since then -- including at the Vatican.